GoPayment – A Costly Mistake!

 These two services are very similar in terms of pricing, but PayPal Here provides a true traditional merchant account where Square does not.

 PayPal Here also has slightly lower pricing and much better customer service than Square.
-Check out our PayPal Here and Square Up Review on CardFellow for in depth information on these two mobile processing options.
+Check out our PayPal Here and Square Up Review on CardFellow for in depth information on these two mobile processing options or check out our PayPal Here vs. Square showdown article.

 Please use the form below to post your review of GoPayment.
-Be be sure to support any claims about your Merchant One with details about your experience.
+Be be sure to support any claims with details about your experience.
 Reviews lacking supporting detail will not be posted.